Policies and Procedures

 Trask Library: Policies and Procedures

-Borrowing privileges are extended to faculty, students and staff of Andover Newton, to faculty and students of Boston Theological Institute schools, to local ministers of American Baptist, Unitarian Universalist Association, and United Church of Christ churches, and to faculty and graduate students of Hebrew College.
+Borrowing privileges are extended to faculty, students and staff of Andover Newton, to faculty and students of Boston Theological Institute schools, and to local ministers of American Baptist, Unitarian Universalist Association, and United Church of Christ churches.
 Graduates of the School who live within commuting distance can also borrow books.
 Other local ministers engaged in full-time professional service may also be eligible for library privileges.
 For information about requirements and fees, please call the Library or ask at the Circulation Desk.
 Faculty and students from other institutions, as well as local residents, are welcome to use the Library for reading and research without borrowing privileges.

 An explicit condition of use is an agreement to abide by all the rules and regulations of the Library.
 Borrowing and access privileges may be restricted or revoked for serious or repeated infractions.Library Cards